Interval0043/KTE-Wiki/content/Species/Sprinklekit.md

 ## Bodily Structure

 A sprinklekit’s bone structure is built for resistance, mobility, and quick recovery.
-Sprinklekits are extremely durable as early as 10 years old, though are susceptible to dislocations.
-These dislocations are usually minor, and even if major, a sprinklekit’s pain receptors do not exude am unbearable feeling.

-They hold some form of defense against exceptionally high temperatures as an emergency measure, though it is unclear as to why this exists.

-A very unique phenomenon that defies even the standard logistics of biology paired with magic is that they are able to regenerate even lost limbs.
+A very unique phenomenon that defies even the standard logistics of biology (paired with magic) is that they are able to regenerate lost limbs.
 This is due to the fact that their body is made exclusively from various compounds that are easy to replicate.

+It is also unclear as to how there is a specific defense measure designed to resist extremely high temperatures, even though the possibility of this happening under any circumstance is extremely low.

 ### Auralytes

 When a Sprinklekit is born, every bit of its body: bones, lattice scaffolds, “muscle” tension fields, is fabricated from the hyper‑versatile magical cell line called the auralyte.
 You’ll see them virtually everywhere in a sprinklekit’s body, embedded in the eyes, chest, inner ears, and sometimes fur (They often radiate a bioluminescent glow in these specified regions).